Do I need personal tax advice?

 If you sell or dispose of assets that have risen in value, you may have to pay capital gains tax (CGT).
 This might include business assets, stocks and shares, antiques or any other chargeable possessions.

-CGT is also due when you sell a property (though your main home is usually exempt) and is charged at a higher rate.
+Capital gains tax is due when you sell a property, but your main home is usually exempt.

 You pay CGT on the gain in the asset’s value since you acquired it – not on the total sale price.